madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-empty-cloud.md

 releaseabout = "An enormous cycle of minimalist, ambient background music composed in 48 parts, spanning 12 hours, taking you on a peaceful stroll around the circle of fifths."

 # Catalogue text (1-2 lines)
-releasecattext = "An enormous cycle of minimalist background music, ready to serve as sonic tapestry."
+releasecattext = "12 hours, 15 minutes and 7 seconds of minimalist background music.
+And a bag of tea."

 # Metadata
 metadata = [
     "Artist: Mads Kjeldgaard",
     "Title: Empty Cloud",
-    "Release date: 01-12-2024",
+    "Release date: 16-2-2025",
     "Physical release format: Tea with download code", "Digital format: 96khz FLAC 24bit",
     "Catalogue number: EX003",